syrkis/miiii/paper/main.typ

 = Introduction

-It is well established that deep learning models can function as both archives and algorithms, with more recent work focusing on the transition between these two modes @nanda2023, @power2022, @conmy2023.
-This work aims to further understand this dynamic, by training a deep learning model to solve a set of tasks, whose difficulty are evenly spaced on a gradient.
-Specifucally, the tasks asks if a given natural number $n_0$ is a multiple of every prime number less than $sqrt(n)$, or if the number is prime.
+It is well established that deep learning models can function as both archives (overfitting to training data) and algorithms (learning a generalizing rule), with more recent work focusing on the transition between these two modes @power2022, @nanda2023, @conmy2023.
+This work aims to further understand this dynamic, by training a deep learning model to solve a set of tasks, whose difficulty are spaced on a gradient.
+Specifucally, the tasks asks if a given natural number $n_0$ less than $n$ is a multiple of every prime number less than $sqrt(n)$, or if $n_0$ is prime.
 Given that the generelized solution to each varries in difficulty, the model will have varying degrees of generalization for any of the tasks, at given point during traing.
+The goal is to explore, and perhaps understand, the transition between overfitting and generalization.

 = Related work